ashishjuyal/learning-git/setup/README.md

 git help config
 ```

-If you don’t need the full-blown manpage help and need concise "help", you can use `-h` option:
+If you don't need the full-blown manpage help and need concise "help", you can use `-h` option:
 ```
 $ git add -h
 usage: git add [<options>] [--] <pathspec>...